nixeimar/Apothesis/README.md

 Test
 --------------------------------------------------------------------------------------------------------------
-I have test input files under "test" directory to explore the logic behind the development and the I/O operations.
+I have created test input files under "test" directory to explore the logic behind the development and the I/O operations.
 Copy and paste the file in the executable and run apothesis...
-This should word fine.
+This should work fine.

 Contact information: